scottbram/dose-of-colorado/README.md

 ### But wait, there's more!

 Not only can you have your dose, you can learn more about it too!
-Just go to https://my.doseofcolorado.com and enter your myDocC ID to see:
+Just go to https://my.doseofcolorado.com and enter your myDoC ID to see:
 - The exact date, time, and position on Earth where your dose was collected
 - Photos & video of the location
 - Notable notes about the collection of your dose

+*Note: use myDoC ID "alpha" to see a demo*

 ## For the code peeps